epicweb-dev/web-app-fundamentals/exercises/02.routing/01.problem.routes/README.md

 # Routing

-We're going to build Kody's user profile pages (Kody is a user in our app and his username is "kody").
+👨‍💼 We got our first user!
+His name is "Kody" 🐨 so we're going to build Kody's user profile pages (his username is "kody").
 Users in this app can be either a host, a renter, both, or neither.
 So, we want to have the following routes:

 1.  `/users/kody` - The parent route that has links to the other routes
 2.  `/users/kody/host` - The host's profile page
 3.  `/users/kody/renter` - The renter's profile page

-We share a bit of UI between the first route and the other two, but not all of it.
-So we'll also be creating an `index` route for the unique stuff we should display when the user is on the `/users/kody` route (as opposed to the host/renter sub-routes).

 These pages will get more interesting in the future, but for now, let's just focus on the routing portion.
 Your job is to create four route files.